Microsoft Licensing: Microsoft 365 Education License FAQ

 Who is eligible for a license?

-• All faculty/Adjuncts/staff/students have at least A1 Plus licensing so they get the M365 Apps for Enterprise.
+• Active faculty, staff, and students have the A5 license so they get the M365 Apps for Enterprise.

 • Back to Questions